 Content that infringes on the intellectual property rights of others, including copyright, trademark, and right of publicity violations, may be removed for violating our Terms of Service.

 Pursuant to the Digital Millennium Copyright Act (DMCA), OpenSea maintains a notice and takedown process for alleged copyright infringement.
 In accordance with this U.S. federal law, OpenSea allows users to report content if they believe that it violates their copyright.
-To request that a collection or item be taken down because you believe that it violates your copyright, please speak with a member of our Support team at support.opensea.io.

 Though trademark and right of publicity violations are not addressed under the DMCA, OpenSea similarly allows users to request that an item, collection or account be taken down if they believe it violates their intellectual property rights.
+For more information about how OpenSea handles trademark takedown requests, read further in this article.

-How does OpenSea process takedown requests?
+How does OpenSea process copyright and right of publicity requests?

 As permitted under the DMCA, the affected user may submit a counter-notice in which they affirm their good faith belief that the content was delisted as a result of a mistake or misidentification.
 For more information on counter-notices, please visit our Help Center article.